 Now, it is easy to think that child custody disputes are inevitable, and that every divorcing couple will run into serious problems at some point with their custody arrangements.
 While many couples may experience some difficulties at some point, it is rare for things to become as bad as the circumstances in this story.

 Some more common problems that arise with divorced parents and their custody arrangement is a change in life circumstances.
 It could be a new job, or a need to move out of the state.
-In the latter scenario, there are complex interstate child custody laws that play a role in altering (and ultimately solving) the custody arrangement.
+In the latter scenario, there are complex laws that play a role in altering (and ultimately solving) the custody arrangement.

 Child custody is a very contentious issue by its very nature.
 It’s your kids, and you want to have a healthy and continuous relationship with them.
 The discussion of custody threatens this very line of thinking.
 However, a solution can (and often does) present itself.